lens-protocol/LIPs/supported-standards/lens-metadata-standards/publication/checking-in/1.0.0/README.md

   location: string;

   /**
-   * The content for the checking in
+   * The direct location if you wish to do so
    */
   geographic?: {
     /**